Wind of Change (speech): Consequences

+In South Africa, the speech was received with discomfort.
 Besides restating the policy of decolonisation, the speech marked political shifts that were to occur within the next year or so, in the Union of South Africa and the United Kingdom.
-The formation of the Republic of South Africa in 1961 and the country's departure from the Commonwealth of Nations were the result of a number of factors, but the change in the British government's attitude to decolonization is usually considered to have been significant.
+The formation of the Republic of South Africa in 1961 was followed by the country's departure from the Commonwealth of Nations, partially the result of Britain's withdrawal of support for apartheid declared in Macmillan's speech, coupled with further condemnation by other countries in the Commonwealth such as India and Canada.

-In South Africa, the speech was received with discomfort.
-There was an extended backlash against the speech from the right wing of the Conservative Party, which wished for Britain to retain its colonial possessions.
-The speech led directly to the formation of the Conservative Monday Club, a pressure group.
+There was an extended backlash against the speech from the right-wing of the Conservative Party, which wished for Britain to retain its colonial possessions.
+The speech led directly to the formation of the Conservative Monday Club, a right-wing pressure group.

-The speech is also popularly, if inaccurately, known as the "Winds of Change" speech.
-Macmillan himself, in titling the first volume of his memoirs, Winds of Change (1966), seems to have acquiesced in that popular misquotation of the original text.

-The Portuguese Colonial War started in 1961 in Angola and extended to other Portuguese overseas territories: Portuguese Guinea in 1963 and Mozambique in 1964.
-By refusing to grant independence to its overseas territories in Africa, the Portuguese ruling regime of Estado Novo was criticised by most of the international community, and its leaders, António Salazar and Marcelo Caetano, were accused of being blind to the so-called "winds of change".
-After the Carnation Revolution in 1974 and the fall of the Portuguese authoritarian regime, almost all of the Portuguese-ruled territories outside Europe became independent countries.
-Several historians have described the stubbornness of the regime as a lack of sensibility to the "winds of change".
-For the regime, its overseas possessions were a matter of national interest.